munificent/craftinginterpreters/book/methods-and-initializers.md

 Then we try to call that field's value like the callable that it hopefully is.
-The `callValue()` helper will check the value's type and call it as appropriate or report a runtime error if the field's value wasn't a callable type.
+The `callValue()` helper will check the value's type and call it as appropriate or report a runtime error if the field's value isn't a callable type like a closure.

 That's all it takes to make our optimization fully safe.
 We do sacrifice a little performance, unfortunately.
 But that's the price you have to pay